Top 10 Tips for IT Project Managers Migrating to Windows 10: Part 1

 Develop the curriculum: Customize a Windows 10 curriculum based on the needs assessment

 Deliver the training: Deliver in-person and online training sessions that coincide with the Windows 10 deployment

-Track: If training is mandatory, track attendance via a learning management system or by leveraging a Windows 10 migration tool such as EMMA.
+Track: If training is mandatory, track attendance via a learning management system or by leveraging a Windows 10 migration tool.